-There is much ignorance about pigs, and so we open this chapter with some basics.
+There is much ignorance about pigs, and so we open this page with some basics.

 - Many people think pigs like to be in dirty pens with only mud to stand in.
 Pigs roll in mud to protect themselves against the sun and extreme temperatures and against parasites such as flies.
 It is not necessary for pigs to have mud if they have shelter and their pens are kept clean to limit the number of flies and other parasites.
 This wrong idea may result in the pigs becoming sick because they are kept in unhealthy conditions.